InCommon Assurance Community Wiki

 - Assurance Implementation Example from Virginia Tech

-- Harvard University Executive Summary of achieving Bronze Certification and Bronze Self-Certification Document, and Enhancing the Harvard Authentication System to Support InCommon Bronze
+- Harvard University Executive Summary of achieving Bronze Certification, Bronze Self-Certification Document, and Enhancing the Harvard Authentication System to Support InCommon Bronze

 - Add your Approach to Supporting the Federal Privacy Requirements